 Investment markets and key developments

-Share markets mostly rose over the last week, with US shares buoyed by increasing confidence in Fed rate cuts this year and strength in tech stocks, Eurozone shares boosted by reduced fears about the outcome of the French election and Japanese shares rebounding to a new high after a consolidation since March.
-Chinese shares fell though.
-Reflecting the positive global lead Australian shares rose around 0.6% driven by resources and property shares but other sectors fell.
+Share markets mostly rose over the last week.
+US shares rose 2% buoyed by increasing confidence in Fed rate cuts this year and strength in tech stocks.
+This was reinforced on Friday with softer jobs data.
+Eurozone shares rose 1.9% boosted by reduced fears about the outcome of the French election and Japanese shares rose 3.4% to a new high after a consolidation since March.
+Chinese shares fell 0.9% though.
+Reflecting the positive global lead Australian shares rose 0.7% driven by resources and property shares but other sectors fell.
 Bond yields were mixed – down in the US and much of Europe, but up in Germany, Japan and Australia.
-Oil, metal and iron ore prices rose as did the $A and the $US fell.
+Oil, metal and iron ore prices rose as did the $A, and the $US fell.

 Expect a rougher more constrained ride from shares, but with a still rising trend over the next 12 months.
 The bad news is that shares are offering a low risk premium over bonds, investor sentiment is elevated (but at least not euphoric), US shares are increasingly relying on a narrow group of AI/tech stocks, the key US economy seems to be slowing rapidly (the Atlanta Fed’s GDPNow estimate for June quarter growth has plunged from 4.2% annualised to just 1.5% since mid-May) risking recession which would be bad for earnings expectations and geopolitical uncertainty is on the rise again with the French election, the US election and ongoing issues in the Middle East and Ukraine.
 This risks a deeper correction in the seasonally weak August/September period and more volatility.
 The good news though is that central banks are getting back on track for more rate cuts which should boost growth expectations for 2025-26 and lower bond yields ultimately supporting share returns.